HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 # Auto-backup #

 This function is created in the event when the flow is accidentally lost on the hosting device.

+# Raspberry Pi Hosting the Manager #

+In this project, the Raspberry Pi 2 is used to host the SmartMesh Network manager.

+## Connect to Eduroam ##

+Firstly, the Raspberry Pi has to be connected to the eduroam network via Wifi.

+The script and instructions used to do so can be found under the folder [rpi/eduroam-confif](rpi/eduroam-config).